nurulfurqon/catalyst-visual/README.md

 # catalyst-visual

-This Package library Icon & Illustration on Bukalapak Support for Vue
+This Package library Icon & Illustration on Bukalapak.
+Support for Vue.

 ## Project setup
 ```